 Epitaph for ]naia and Marcus Clodius -

-NY.NY.CU.Butl.L.46 (bib_only)
+NY.NY.CU.Butl.L.46 (transcription)

-NY.NY.CU.Butl.L.47 (bib_only)
+NY.NY.CU.Butl.L.47 (transcription)

-NY.NY.CU.Butl.L.48 (bib_only)
+NY.NY.CU.Butl.L.48 (transcription)

 NY.NY.CU.Butl.L.49 (transcription)

-Epitaph of Trolia Musa -
+epitaph of Trolia Musa -

 NY.NY.CU.Butl.L.53 (bib_only)